 A password is used for authentication of TOE users.
-The TOE employs a one-way hashing algorithm to encrypt passwords prior to storing them in the directory.
-The TOE password management functions (together called the PWD mechanism) provide a Strength of Function level of SOF-high.
+The TOE employs a one-way hashing algorithm to encrypt passwords prior to storing them in the user repository.
+The TOE password management functions (together called the PWD mechanism) provide a Strength of Function level of SOF-High.